 For those who use refillable vapes, we also have a great guide to e-liquids and our favourite flavours

 Where the average cartridge-based vaporiser uses sealed factory-filled pods that you throw in the bin when empty, this one uses refillable magnetic 2ml cartridges that can be used for at least ten refills before they need replacing.
 This opens up a whole new world of e-liquid flavours and VG/PG mixes that conventional sealed cartridge-based systems simply cannot match.
 Like all cartridge-based models, it also means you can swap flavours at will simply by removing one cartridge and popping in another.
-The Osmall comes with just one empty cartridge but they’re readily available to buy online at around £6 a pair.
 All you have to do is buy an e-liquid flavour of your choice and strength, and fill the cartridge via its redesigned side-mounted filling port.

-Available in a range of eight rather dull colours and measuring just 8cm x 3cm, the budget-priced Osmall is an absolute cinch to use – since there are no on/off or draw activation buttons on board, you simply put lips to the mouthpiece and draw, baby, draw.
+Available in a range of nine colours and measuring just 8cm x 3cm, the budget-priced Osmall is an absolute cinch to use – since there are no on/off or draw activation buttons on board, you simply put lips to the mouthpiece and draw, baby, draw.

 If you find that e-liquid vaporisers ultimately fail to emulate both the taste and experience of real cigarettes, then consider this excellent tobacco-heating alternative from Marlboro man, Philip Morris.

 The IQOS 3 Duo uses proprietary HEETS (tobacco sticks that resemble filtered cigarettes in all but length).
-These specially formulated mini Marlboros are pushed, filter up, into a small handheld battery unit that heats the tobacco to 350 degrees – real cigarettes burn at around 800 degrees.
+These specially formulated mini Marlboro-like tobacco sticks are pushed, filter up, into a small handheld battery unit that heats the tobacco to 350˚C – real cigarettes burn at around 800 degrees.

 • Read our full IQOS 3 Duo review